-Caller: “So, I haven’t seen my daughter in 3 years.
+Caller: “So, I haven’t seen my daughter in three years.
 Her mother has given her to her sister in Arizona and they will not let me talk to her or let me see her.
 I have no communication with her and I’ve never lost my parental rights.
 Her mother is a paralegal for family law, so uses her knowledge vindictively.
 I’m going to obtain a lawyer after the first of the year, I want to know, can I get a lawyer in the state of Washington and file in Arizona?”

 Rick: “Were you married to the mother of the child?”

-Caller: “Yes, and that’s another thing, she’s not going to cooperate at all with…”
+Caller: “Yes, and that’s another thing, she’s not going to cooperate at all.”

 Caller: “We’ve never had a divorce.”
 [Audible noises of concern from everyone in the studio.]

-But the quick and dirty of it, it sounds like you need to initiate a divorce, once you do that the issue of custody is up for play, and at that point the courts are going to rule as between you and her.
+“But the quick and dirty of it, it sounds like you need to initiate a divorce.
+Once you do that, the issue of custody is up for play.
+At that point, the courts are going to rule as between you and her.
 That’s the only two options the courts have.

-If the sister wants to address this, she’s going to have to step up as a 3rd party to the case, which by the way, is very very difficult to do.
+“If the sister wants to address this, she’s going to have to step up as a third party to the case.
+Which, by the way, is very very difficult to do.

-I don’t know enough about your case to tell you you don’t have anything to worry about, but I do know enough to say you’ve got a fighters chance on this one.”
+I don’t know enough about your case to tell you you don’t have anything to worry about, but I do know enough to say you’ve got a fighter’s chance on this one.”

 Danny: “So there’s a chance.“

-Danny: “So can I tell ya something, as a listener to the show, I automatically like you a lot.
+Danny: “So, can I tell ya something.
+As a listener to the show, I automatically like you a lot.
 In the sound of your voice, it sounds to me like you have considered already, making a tragic mistake, and that would be: ‘I’m going to go get my daughter.’

-Don’t do it man.
-You think ‘she’s mine.
+“Don’t do it, man.
+You think, ‘She’s mine.
 I’m doing the right thing, I’m going to feed her, bathe her, put clothes on her back.’
 But no no no, it’s called kidnapping.
-So do the right thing, listen to Rick, go get yourself an attorney and work that out because those people do not have your best interest at heart.“
+So, do the right thing, listen to Rick, go get yourself an attorney, and work that out, because those people do not have your best interest at heart.“

-Rick: “I actually want to circle back on that because I ended it by saying, ‘he’s got a fighters chance’, because in my brain I’d already switched to whether or not he was seeking to have custody of the child.
+Rick: “I actually want to circle back on that because I ended it by saying, ‘He’s got a fighters chance,’ because in my brain I’d already switched to whether or not he was seeking to have custody of the child.

-” The reality is the question was really more about ‘how do I get a chance to see my child.
-How do I get back some level of custodial rights’, and that one’s a no-brainer, absolutely he will.
-There may be some hoops to jump through but that’s certainly an absolute win.
+” The reality is, the question was really more about, ‘How do I get a chance to see my child?
+How do I get back some level of custodial rights?’
+And that one’s a no-brainer, absolutely he will.
+There may be some hoops to jump through but that’s certainly an absolute win.“

 Danny: “Right.
-So unless he’s hiding terrible infractions against the law and man, he’ll definitely get a decent grown up divorce and there will be some time spent with his daughter possibly even more time than the wife.“
+So unless he’s hiding terrible infractions against the law and man, he’ll definitely get a decent grown-up divorce and there will be some time spent with his daughter, possibly even more time than the wife.“

 Rick: “That’s right.”